xsf/xmpp.org/content/blog/2022-06-21-On-Boarding-Experience-PawBud.md

 ### Why Choose GSoC & specifically XSF?

-Ok, This is an interesting one, I still remember the special treatment I received from the whole community once the GSoC results were announced.
+Ok, this is an interesting one, I still remember the special treatment I received from the whole community once the GSoC results were announced.
 I think Eddie instantly shared the results with the community through the XSF GSoC group chat, Twitter and a couple of other XSF social media pages.
 I genuinely feel pampered by the overwhelming support of the community, but I am so proud that I chose GSoC over a usual company internship.

 I took a course on software engineering during my sophomore year, and until now I have never ever seen/experienced its concepts being implemented.
 In Converse, I learned more about the applications of test-driven software development in 2 weeks than I ever did during my whole semester.
 Turns out, that practising a technique